GoogleCloudPlatform/mqtt-cloud-pubsub-connector/README.md

 2. Open the `Java Projects` panel or open the a JUnit test file from `src/test/java`.
 3. Click on the _play_ icon near the test or the test suite that you want to run.

-#### Run tests from the command line
+#### Run the full test suite from the command-line

-To run tests from the command line, do the following:
+To run tests from the command-line, do the following:

 1. Open a POSIX-compliant shell.
 2. Change your working directory to the root directory of this repository.